-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS APRIL 25, 2011
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS APRIL 22, 2013

-Notice is hereby given that the 2011 Annual Meeting of Stockholders of Seaboard Corporation, a Delaware corporation, will be held at the Westin Waltham, 70 3rd Avenue, Waltham, Massachusetts, on Monday, April 25, 2011, commencing at 9:00 a.m., local time, and thereafter as it may from time to time be adjourned, for the following purposes:
+Notice is hereby given that the 2013 Annual Meeting of Stockholders of Seaboard Corporation, a Delaware corporation, will be held at the Westin Waltham, 70 3rd Avenue, Waltham, Massachusetts, on Monday, April 22, 2013, commencing at 9:00 a.m., local time, and thereafter as it may from time to time be adjourned, for the following purposes:

-- 1. To elect five directors to hold office until the 2012 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To consider and vote on a non-binding resolution to approve the compensation of the Seaboard's named executive officers, as disclosed in Seaboard's proxy statement for the 2011 Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission; - 3.
-To consider and vote on a non-binding resolution to determine the frequency of stockholder advisory votes on the compensation of Seaboard's named executive officers; - 4.
-To consider and act upon ratification and approval of the selection of KPMG LLP as the independent auditors of Seaboard for the year ending December 31, 2011; and - 5.
+- 1. To elect five directors to hold office until the 2014 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
+To consider and act upon ratification and approval of the selection of KPMG LLP as the independent auditors of Seaboard for the year ending December 31, 2013; - 3.
+To consider and act upon a stockholder proposal, if introduced at the meeting, as described in the accompanying proxy statement; and - 4.
 To transact such other business as properly may come before the meeting.

-The Board of Directors has fixed the close of business on Monday, February 28, 2011, as the record date for determination of the stockholders entitled to notice of, and to vote at, the annual meeting.
+The Board of Directors has fixed the close of business on Friday, March 8, 2013, as the record date for determination of the stockholders entitled to notice of, and to vote at, the annual meeting.